Get out of an abusive relationship

 Abuse comes in many forms.
 Physical abuse may include pushing, hitting, or any other form of physical assault on you.
 There is absolutely no excuse for this type of assault.
 It calls for criminal charges!

 Then there is emotional abuse, which can include belittling your partner, threats, intimidation, degradation, humiliation, and trying to control your behavior.
-These are all with the goal of making you feel terrible or worthless.
+These are all with the goal of making you feel terrible or worthless using words and actions.

 Sexual abuse is about being pressured – or even forced – into sex that is unwanted, unsafe, or even degrading.
 A man who impregnates a woman without her consent or forces her to terminate a pregnancy are also forms of sexual abuse.